On the class of pseudo-Riemannian geometries which can not be locally described using curvature scalars solely: A bird's eye view on curvature scalars and the Janusian nature of the problem

-The scalars, members, of the $\mathcal{CS}$ class are just a portion of the collection of Cartan scalars (always, barring functional dependence).
-Indeed, there is yet another ---(conceptually) complementary to $\mathcal{CS}$--- collection of curvature scalars, denoted $\mathcal{CR}$, each member of which is defined as the `ratio' between two tensors (of the same valence), members, of $\mathcal{CT}$\cite{Geroch}.
-The collection $\mathcal{CR}$ also constitutes a class.
-Unfortunately, there is no systematic way in finding this complementary class --althought Brans\cite{Equivalence} gives some very inderect hints.
+The $\mathcal{CS}$ class is just a portion of the collection of Cartan scalars (always, barring functional dependence).
+Indeed, there is yet another ---(conceptually) complementary to $\mathcal{CS}$--- collection of curvature scalars, denoted $\mathcal{CR}$, (and also constituting a class) each member of which is defined as the `ratio' between two tensors (of the same valence), members, of $\mathcal{CT}$\cite{Geroch}.
+Prompted by this reference, the members of the $\mathcal{CS}$ class will be called \emph{type I curvature scalars}, while the rest of the Cartan scalars would be referred to as \emph{type II curvature scalars}.
+Unfortunately, there is no systematic way in finding the latter --although Brans\cite{Equivalence} gives some very indirect hints.

-In general, curvature scalars are useful for a variety reasons: e.g., in the characterisation and (local) classification of spaces, in the coordinate invariant characterisation of certain geometrical properties, in the study of singularities, or in the study of inverse problems like that of (locally) determining a space for a given Riemman tensor\cite{Inverse_Problem}, in writting a Lagrangian for a physical theory, etc. Nevertheless, all these efforts fail when dealing with metric tensor fields with `phantom' elements, and the analysis is based on the corresponding $\mathcal{CS}$ class solely.
+In general, \emph{type I curvature scalars} are useful for a variety of reasons: e.g., \begin{itemize} \item[$R_{1}$] in the characterisation and (local) classification of spaces \item[$R_{2}$] in the ---coordinate invariant--- characterisation of certain geometrical properties \item[$R_{3}$] in the study of singularities \item[$R_{4}$] in the study of inverse problems like that of (locally) determining a space for a given Riemman tensor\cite{Inverse_Problem} \item[$R_{5}$] in writing a Lagrangian for a physical theory (since a physical meaning can be attributed to them)\\ $\vdots$ \end{itemize} etc.\\ Never the less, all these efforts either fail or cease their meaning when dealing with metric tensor fields containing ---in their components--- functions which do not appear in \underline{\textbf{any}} \emph{type I curvature scalar} --although they \underline{\textbf{do}} appear in the \emph{type II curvature scalars} (something which renders them fundamental parts of the geometry).
+Or, equivalently, all these local geometries define a large collection, parametrised by those functions, which ---for the sake of convenience--- will be called `phantom elements'.

-\section{On those geometries which can not be locally described using the $\mathcal{CS}$ class solely: a theorem and a naive procedure alternative to the CK algorithm}

-In this section a necessity analysis, towards the determination of those (pseudo-Riemannian) geometries which can not be locally described using the $\mathcal{CS}$ class solely, is exhibited.
-An alternative statement of the problem is the following:\\ \emph{Under which circumstances two (or more) essentially different (i.e., according to the equivalence principle) geometries share the same $\mathcal{CS}$ class?}\\ Stated this way, it is apparent that there are three aspects of this problem.